Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 ![](FP_report_v1_files/figure-markdown_github/fig4.3.1.1-1.png)

-We observed that students in urban areas have more access to the internet than students in rural area.
+We next checked whether access to internet has any impact on final grades.
+While access to internet wasn't found to make any change in a student's final grades in Rural areas, Urban students with access to internet outperformed their fellow students without internet.

 ``` r
 student_por %>%